 Who pays for long-term care insurance and is it affordable?

 LTC is insurance paid by the covered individual.
 However, if you purchase long-term care insurance through the MIT group plan there are a number of advantages.
 As an MIT employee, you can apply at more affordable group insurance rates, and if you apply within 45 days after your hire date, you can apply without a medical exam or medical history if you are an actively at work full-time employee age 65 or under.
 Your spouse, or other family members, may also apply (subject to underwriting approval) and the coverage is completely portable, which means you may continue your coverage should you change jobs, leave MIT or retire, as long as you continue to pay your premiums.

 The cost of long-term care insurance varies depending on your age and the options you choose.
 Many people find the group premiums more affordable than expected.
 You will receive a customized letter outlining some different plans and the costs per month based on your current age.

 Who is eligible for coverage?

 Long-term care insurance is available to active benefits eligible employees of MIT working at least 20 hours per week.
 In addition, your spouse or domestic partner, and other family members including: adult children, siblings, parents, parents-in-law, step parents, step parents-in-law, grandparents, grandparents-in-law, step grandparents and step grandparents-in-law are also eligible to apply (subject to underwriting approval.)

-Eligible family members may apply for coverage whether or not the eligible employee applies, although all applicants must be under age 80, maintain a permanent US residence and have a valid Social Security number or Tax Identification Number.
+Eligible family members may apply for coverage whether or not the eligible employee applies, although all applicants must be age 75 or under, maintain a permanent US residence and have a valid Social Security number or Tax Identification Number.